Monday thru Friday . 8:00 AM - 5:00 PM EST

 Major medical insurers began sending all benefits enrollees and applicants a new summary of benefits booklet and coverage notice to explain their benefit plans and coverage.
 Self-funded plans were required to provide the new summary for annual enrollment periods on or after Sept.
 23, 2012, as well as all other enrollments for plan years beginning on or after Jan.
 1, 2013.

 Starting with plan years ending on or after Oct.
-1, 2012, issuers and plan sponsors are required to pay a new fee for the number of lives covered under each policy, with the fee going to the PCORI fund.
+1, 2012, issuers and plan sponsors are required to pay a new fee for the number of lives covered under each plan or policy subject to the fee, with the fee going to the PCORI fund.
 The funds will help contribute to research that evaluates and compares health outcomes and clinical effectiveness as well as the risks and benefits of two or more medical treatments and/or services.
 Since the fee is treated as an excise tax, it is filed through IRS Form 720.
 The PCORI fee is $1 per covered beneficiary for the first year and is due July 31, 2013, for the first year.
+The fee is temporary and does not apply to plan years ending on or after Oct.
+1, 2019.

 All employers that issued at least 250 Form W-2s in 2011 will need to report the value of health care coverage that employees participated in during the 2012 plan year on the employee’s Form W-2.
 Some items, such as stand-alone dental, vision and health savings account contributions, are excluded from this reporting requirement.
 Although the value must be reported, it is not taxable for the business or employee.